openssl/openssl/README.md

 Running
 -------

-See the [liboqs Github site](https://github.com/open-quantum-safe/liboqs/) for information on test programs in liboqs.
+See the [liboqs documentation](https://github.com/open-quantum-safe/liboqs/) for information on test programs in liboqs.

 ### TLS demo